-300,000 to 600,000 YA.
-The Homo erectus skull "Peking Man" is also known as Pithecanthropus pekinensis (Sinanthropus).
+Description: This Bone Clones model of a Homo erectus "Peking Man" skull is an excellent addition to your anthropology collection.
+Living 300,000 to 600,000 years ago, the Homo erectus "Peking Man" is also known as Pithecanthropus pekinensis (Sinanthropus).
 The reproduction offered here was recreated by Ian Tattersall and Gary J. Sawyer using original casts when possible.
 Their reproduction clearly indicates the areas that were sculpted and which were based on original fragments.
 The dark colors represent the areas that were created using casts from original material (from multiple specimens).
-Licensed exclusively to Bone Clones, we are grateful to Tattersall and Sawyer for permitting us to cast this remarkable piece.
+Bone Clones are grateful to Tattersall and Sawyer for exclusive permission to cast this remarkable piece.

 The following text was provided by Sawyer:

 This 1995 reconstruction of Zhoukoudian (Choukoutien) Homo erectus was selected from the comprehensive first generation casts housed at the American Museum of Natural History (AMNH).
 These excellent, highly detailed casts were prepared by Dr. Franz Weidenreich and his colleagues just prior to the tragic loss of the original fossils during WWII.
 These casts, the reference set of which were officially presented to the AMNH in 1941, are all that remains of the original Zhoukoudian fossil humans.

 Since Weidenreich had previously constructed a female skull from fragmented parts, the interest of Tattersall and Sawyer was to create a male skull, for which more elements were actually available.
 To do so, all skull elements were based on presumed male specimens as previously determined by Dr. Weidenreich.